 OFT Food Safety & Injury Lawyers have been retained by dozens of people sickened in a multistate outbreak of Cyclospora infections that CDC has linked to bagged salads purchased at several grocery store chains—Walmart, Aldi, Hy-Vee, and Jewel-Osco—in the Midwest.
 According to reports, all the products were manufactured by Fresh Express, Inc.

-On June 22, OFT filed the first lawsuits on behalf of clients who ate the bagged salad from ALDI and later became seriously ill with severe Cyclospora symptoms.
+On June 22, OFT filed the first lawsuits on behalf of over 40 clients who ate the bagged salad from ALDI and later became seriously ill with severe Cyclospora symptoms.
 Fresh Express Inc. and Aldi Inc. are named in the lawsuits.

 A serious Cyclospora outbreak has the potential to sicken people throughout the United States.
 This is a developing situation, and our investigation continues.
 This page will be updated as events unfold.